 Note: Monthly visits will be defined as a predetermined number of weeks, as described in the SSP.
+In addition, in special cases, the screening and enrollment visits may take place on the same day (see SSP).

 X, all participants; I, CM intervention arm only.